-Our new sustainable packaging is better for the planet.
+Our sustainable packaging is better for the planet.

 Looking after our planet is a work-in-progress.

-Our packaging has a job to do, and we’re doing all we can, within practicality, to cut waste.
-We’ll continually review our recyclable packaging and make use of new technologies to help us reduce its impact even further.
+Our packaging has a job to do, and we’re doing all we practically can to cut waste.
+We’ll continually review our recyclable packaging and make use of new technologies to help us reduce our impact even further.
 We will:

-• stay clear of using bioplastics, and materials with compostability claims, which are unregulated and contaminate recycling streams
+- stay clear of using bioplastics, and materials with composability claims, which are unregulated and contaminate recycling streams

 Harrington’s pays the living wage.

 The Living Wage concept is the hourly wage that a New Zealand worker needs to pay for the necessities of life and “participate as an active citizen in the community.”

 It reflects the necessary expenses of workers and their families such as food, transportation, housing and childcare.
 It is calculated each year independently by the New Zealand Family Centre Social Policy Unit.